sah/java-tutorial/06-Parallelism.md

 **JUnit**

 Tests can be run in parallel using JUnit, but it takes a little bit more work.
-The Java helper libraries include a com.saucelabs.junit.Parallelized class, which creates a dynamic thread pool which will be used to hold each thread that is running a test.
+The Java helper libraries include a `com.saucelabs.junit.Parallelized` class, which creates a dynamic thread pool which will be used to hold each thread that is running a test.

-The following class demonstrates how a JUnit test can be updated to facilitate being run in parallel.
+The following class demonstrates how to update the WebDriverTest to facilitate being run in parallel.

 ```java
 @RunWith(Parallelized.class)